kaihendry/dabase.com/content/blog/post-pandemic-malaysia.md

 ---
 title: Post Pandemic Malaysia
 date: 2022-08-08T08:09:31+08:00
-description: Observations from my August 2022 trip
+description: Observations from a August 2022 trip
 ---

-Singapore has been my home during the COVID-19 pandemic and though we are almost "back to normal" in August 2022, there are a lingering changes I've observed which are also amplified in my previous home; Malaysia.
+Singapore has been my home during the COVID-19 pandemic and though we are almost "back to normal" in August 2022, there are lingering changes I've observed which are also amplified in my previous home; Malaysia.

 # Lack of manpower